TzorAL/daily-random-xkcd/README.md

 ## Files
 - `generate_rss.py`: Python script that fetches a random xkcd comic, tracks seen comics in `seen_comics.json`, and generates the RSS feed.
 - `seen_comics.json`: JSON file that stores the IDs of comics that have already been fetched to ensure they are not repeated.
+- `xkcd_feed.xml`: XML file that contains the RSS feed with the latest xkcd comic details.
 - `.github/workflows/main.yaml`: GitHub Actions workflow configuration that schedules the daily comic update and ensures persistence of seen comics.

 ## License